 Access to a world-class education shouldn’t depend on your financial circumstances.

-In 2020–21, Washington University provided nearly $305 million in financial aid to undergraduate, graduate, and professional students.
+In 2020–21, Washington University provided more than $304 million in financial aid to undergraduate, graduate, and professional students.
 Donors like you provide essential student support for students that allows WashU to attract the brightest students from around the country and the world.
 Scholarship gifts of all sizes help ensure that our student body more accurately reflects the world at large—and that every student benefits from an environment rich with diverse perspectives.

 Below, a few of our remarkable students describe what their scholarship has meant to them.